capjamesg/indieweb-search/README.md

 To run the web application, execute these commands:

-    export FLASK_APP=.
     flask seed build-tables
-    flask run
+    python3 wsgi.py

-You will not be able to run the web application without having a server running the `elasticsearch_server.py` that has some indexed files.
+You will not be able to perform a search query on the web application without having a server running the `elasticsearch_server.py` that has some indexed files.

 ## Running the Elasticsearch Application